The contact process with fitness on random trees

 First we estimate the survival time for the contact process with fitness on a finite star.
-For the case with constant fitness, Berger et al. in \cite{berger2005spread} showed that the infection can survive for time $e^{cd}$ in a star of size $d$ with positive probability for some $c>0$.
-Now, in the case with fitness we prove that, if the root of the star is initially infected, it will keep a large number of infected leaves for a long time with probability very close to 1 if the fitness is large enough (see Lemma \ref{lem_star}).
-With this in hand, we study the contact process in a star where a path is added to some leave of the star (see Lemma \ref{lem_starchain}).
-The intuitive strategy for the proof of Theorem \ref{teo_noexptail} is to push the infection to stars with high size and fitness in a suitable generation.
-As a next step we bring the infection back to the root appealing to Lemma \ref{lem_pemantle} given by Pemantle in \cite{pemantle1992contact}.
+For the case with constant fitness, Berger et al. in \cite{berger2005spread} showed that for a star of size $d$, there are universal constants $C>0$ and $c>0$ such that if $d$ is larger than $C/\lambda^2$, then the infection survives on the star for a time at least $e^{c\lambda^2d}$ with high probability.

+Now, in the case with fitness we prove that, if the root of the star is initially infected, it will keep a large number of infected leaves for a long time with probability very close to 1 if the fitness or the size of the star is large enough (see Lemma \ref{lem_star}).
+The inhomogeneous contact process on a star, where the center has fitness larger than $f$ and the leaves have constant fitness equal to 1, can be lower bounded by a standard contact process where the infection rate is $\lambda f$.
+In particular, we need to take extra care to get the right estimates that also hold if only \nat{$\lambda$}$f$ (i.e.\ the effective transmission rate) is large, but for example the size of star is small.
+With the right estimates on the star at hand, we study the contact process in a star where a path is added to some \nat{leaf} of the star (see Lemma \ref{lem_starchain}) and look at the probability to pass the infection from the start to the end vertex of that path.

+The overall strategy for the proof of Theorem \ref{teo_noexptail}, where we need to show that the root is infected at large times, is as follows: We first assume that the root is a star, i.e.\ it has either a sufficient large number of neighbours and/or large fitness.
+Then, the above start lemmas allows us to push the infection sufficiently deep into the tree, where we can find another star, where the infection survives for a long time, so that the infection can be brought back to the root at the end.